LLC Articles of Organization: Everything You Need to Know

 - While only one of the steps to creating an LLC, remember that filing your articles of organization is a critical step.

 If you need help with articles of organization, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.